The Philippines: Here are the islands you must experience is written by Christian Brauner.

 “The Enchanting Island of Sumilon”; this is how many travelers describe the island.

 The name Sumilon actually means 'refuge', and the small coral island is also an unusually beautiful refuge where you can walk in tropical forests and relax on wide, postcard-worthy beaches.

 However, the biggest attraction on the island is diving and snorkeling.
 Off the island there are unique diving areas with beautiful coral reefs and a vibrant colorful underwater life, where whale sharks also swim a short distance.
 Yes, it's almost enchanting.

-Cagbalete is a small island to the east The Philippines largest island Luzon.
-The northern island of Luzon is where the Philippine capital Manila is located.
-It is possible to sail to Cagbalete from the small coastal town of Mauban on the east coast in under an hour.
+Cagbalete is a small island east of the Philippines' largest island, Luzon.
+The northern island of Luzon is where the capital of the Philippines, Manila, is located.
+It is possible to sail to Cagbalete from the small coastal town of Mauban on the east coast in less than an hour.

 Although Cagbalete is not far from the big city Manila, there is at least as tropical atmosphere as on the other small islands.

 The island has many unique plant and animal species, including a rare variety of bird species, so if you are a nature lover, Cagbalete is clearly a must see.